 Were you offended by his question?
 My friend asked me this one Friday evening while we were catching up.
-Just to give you some backstory, a few weeks prior, I went out with a group of my friends to a cool spot in Bedstuy called Lover’s Rock, which gives off all types of Love Jones vibes.
+A few weeks prior, I went out with a group of friends to a cool spot in Bedstuy called Lover’s Rock, which gives off all types of Love Jones vibes.

 This response piqued his interest further because he continued to pry.
 I held on tightly to my original sentiments…”No!”

 I say this all to say, protect your destiny.
 Everyone doesn’t have the right to know what’s between you and God because it’s between you and God.
 Your destiny is not up for conversation or discussion.
-Be still and let God direct your life because he will reveal, in his perfect timing, the plans that he has for you to shine and give you peace in your heart for the people you should actually reveal these revelations to; just know it’s not everyone.
+Be still and let God direct your life because he will reveal, in his perfect timing, the plans that he has for you to shine and he will also give you peace in your heart for the people you can actually reveal these revelations to; just know it’s not everyone.

 Little ol’ me was chosen out of everyone to do this job and I am so excited.
 I never claim to be the best Christian, sometimes I’m afraid of the title of Christian because I am far from the quintessential image of one.
 But God is amazing like that.
 If you read his word, he always chooses the least likely in the pack and exalts them.
 It’s interesting the heights he is taking me in ministry now that I am following his purpose.
 Although the work may be overwhelming, it’s so rewarding and encourages me in many other compartments in my life.
 I am always looking for the purpose God has for my life and I know that he is gradually revealing it to me.